32 Easiest Ways to Lose More Weight, According to Experts

 If water has you bored, trying slipping some green tea into your refreshment mix.
 Research supported by the National Institutes of Health found that consuming decaffeinated green tea in conjunction with regular exercise could boost weight loss efforts further.

-It may not be Spring yet, but if you ever find yourself picking up a casual game of tennis with friends suggest playing rounds of singles instead of doubles.
-“We only have half an hour sometimes per day to workout or maybe an hour, so we might as well push as much as we can.
-For instance, playing singles versus doubles tennis there’s a big difference in physical exertion,” says White.
+If you ever find yourself picking up a casual game of tennis with friends suggest playing rounds of singles instead of doubles.
+"We only have half an hour sometimes per day to workout or maybe an hour, so we might as well push as much as we can.
+For instance, playing singles versus doubles tennis there's a big difference in physical exertion," says White.
 The same rule could be applied to any sport or exercise you prefer—less players means more work you have to do and more calories burned in the end.